OpenPrinting/ps-printer-app/README.md

 - A Printer Application which uses the new filter functions of cups-filters 2.x.
-Filter functions are library functions derived from cups-filters and contain decades of development and refinement starting from the introduction of CUPS in 2000.
+Filter functions are library functions derived from the CUPS filters and contain decades of development and refinement starting from the introduction of CUPS in 2000.

 - A retro-fit Printer Application for classic CUPS drivers, in this case the simplest form of only PPD files for PostScript printers.
 It